 Eric Roy, Ph.D. | Scientific Founder

 I wanted to take a make our readers aware of a largely unreported disaster that is underway in Flint, Michigan.
 The residents of Flint, MI are being poisoned by lead in their tap water because the municipality messed up... big time.
-In this post, I'll focus on the science behind lead contamination, the facts (as we know it) of what happened in Flint, and touch upon another time in the recent past when a similar thing happened.
+In this post, I'll focus on the science behind lead contamination, the facts (as we know them) of what happened in Flint, and touch upon another incident in recent history where a similar thing happened.

 Impurities typically enter tap water in 3 ways:

 1. Some are found in the source water (e.g. naturally occurring minerals)

 2. Some are deliberately added as part of the treatment process (e.g. chlorine)